-This policy applies to all employees of the North Halifax Grammar School Academy Trust.
+This Policy applies to all employees of the Academy Trust.

-This policy will not apply to:
+This Policy will not apply to:

-- issues related to alleged capability, except where it is considered to be a wilful refusal by the employee to carry out their duties; and - · staff within their probation period.
+- issues related to alleged capability, except where it is considered to be a wilful refusal by the employee to carry out their duties; and - staff who are working within their probationary period.

 There may be some occasions where an employee's lack of capability could also be described as lack of competence.
-This Disciplinary Policy and the Capability Policy may be used concurrently whilst the Academy endeavours to ascertain if the lack of capability is misconduct or lack of competence.
+This Disciplinary Policy and the Academy Trust's Capability Policy may be used concurrently whilst the Academy Trust endeavours to ascertain if the lack of capability is due to misconduct or a lack of competence.

 There may be occasions where an employee's conduct could relate to their health.
-In this event, this Disciplinary Policy may be used concurrently with the Academy's Sickness Absence Policy.
+In this event, this Disciplinary Policy may be used concurrently with the Academy Trust's Absence Policy.
+We may also refer to the Equal Opportunities policy in instances where matters arise from disability.

-There may be occasions, for example, in relation to child protection allegations, where this procedure needs to be modified to comply with the requirements of the Academy's Child Protection and Safeguarding Policies, for example, by allowing the Local Authority Designated Officer ("LADO") to offer advice to Governance Board at appropriate stages.
+There may be occasions, for example, in relation to child protection allegations, where this procedure needs to be modified to comply with the requirements of the Academy Trust's Child Protection and Safeguarding Policies, for example, by allowing the Local Authority Designated Officer ("LADO") to offer advice to the Governance Board at appropriate stages.